opauth/twitter/README.md

    - Register your domains at @Anywhere domains.
 	   Twitter only allows authentication from authorized domains.

-3. Configure Opauth-Facebook strategy with at least `Consumer key` and `Consumer secret`.
+3. Configure Opauth-Twitter strategy with at least `Consumer key` and `Consumer secret`.

 4. Direct user to `http://path_to_opauth/twitter` to authenticate